Made with homemade strawberry jam and an easy-to-prep dough, these Strawberry Breakfast Tarts are way more delicious than regular old Pop-Tarts!

 - Recipe adapted from Better Homes and Gardens New Cook Book (17th Edition)

-- If you're using low-sugar pectin in the strawberry jam, use 1 ½ Tbsp of the pectin and 1 cup of sugar (you can feel free to use even less sugar, but this is the ratio I liked best).
+- If you're using low-sugar pectin in the strawberry jam, use 1 ½ tablespoon of the pectin and 1 cup of sugar (you can feel free to use even less sugar, but this is the ratio I liked best).

 - Note that you will have some leftover jam with this recipe.
 If you aren't planning to use it within a few weeks, make sure to process ("can") the jars to give them a longer shelf-life.
 To do this, use hot, sterilized jars and leave ¼-inch of headspace.
 Wipe jar rims and adjust lids and screw bands.
 Process filled jars in water canner for 5 minutes (beginning timer when water returns to boiling).
 Remove jars from canner and cool on wire racks.